vctr-dev/Resume/Resume.md

 ### Independent iOS Developer

 - _2011 - 2015_
+- Role:
-- Role: Prototyped and designed iOS application according to client specification.
-Interviewed and gathered requirements and purpose of application.
-Designed wireframes and mockups for the clients.
-Development and frequent check-ins with client.
+	- Prototyped and designed iOS application according to client specification
+	- Interviewed and gathered requirements and purpose of application
+	- Designed wireframes and mockups for the clients
+	- Development and frequent check-ins with clients

 ## Education